 - Meet the requirements set forth in 42 CFR Part 441, Subpart D (inpatient psychiatric services for individuals under age 21 in psychiatric facilities or programs).

-o Other Mental Health Facility Services (Individuals Age 65 or Older)) (See 42 CFR 440.140(a) and Part 441, Subpart C).--These are services provided under the direction of a physician for the care and treatment of recipients in an institution for mental diseases that meets the requirements specified in 42 CFR 440.140(a).
+o Other Mental Health Facility Services (Individuals Age 65 or Older) (MSIS Code=02) (See 42 CFR 440.140(a) and Part 441, Subpart C).--These are services provided under the direction of a physician for the care and treatment of recipients in an institution for mental diseases that meets the requirements specified in 42 CFR 440.140(a).

-4. Nursing Facilities (NF) Services)(See 42 CFR 440.40 and 440.155).--These are services provided in an institution (or a distinct part of an institution) that:
+4. Nursing Facilities (NF) Services(MSIS Code=07)(See 42 CFR 440.40 and 440.155).--These are services provided in an institution (or a distinct part of an institution) that:

 o Is primarily engaged in providing to residents: